amirmasp/amirCounter/README.md

     Linker-->Output ;

 ```
-And Output is `main`, binary executable.
+And Output is `main`, a binary executable file.
 ### Source Code
 `main.cpp`